-1. The Director shall determine the range of proposed actions, alternatives and impacts to be discussed in an EIS, as provided by SMC Section 25.05.408, Scoping, and/or Section 25.05.410, Expanded scoping.
-A comment period at least twenty-one (21) days from the date of DS issuance shall be provided.

-2. Notice of scoping and of the period during which the Director will accept written comments shall be provided by the Director in the following manner:

-- a.
-General Mailed Release; - b.
-Publication in the City official newspaper;

-d.
-Mailed notice to those organizations and individuals who have submitted a written request for it;
+- The Director shall determine the range of proposed actions, alternatives and impacts to be discussed in an EIS, as provided by SMC Section 25.05.408, Scoping, and/or Section 25.05.410, Expanded scoping.
+A comment period at least twenty-one (21) days from the date of DS issuance shall be provided. - Notice of scoping and of the period during which the Director will accept written comments shall be provided by the Director in the following manner: - General Mailed Release; - b.
+Publication in the City official newspaper; - Submission of the General Mailed Release to at least one (1) community newspaper in the area affected by the proposal; - d.
+Mailed notice to those organizations and individuals who have submitted a written request for it; - Posting in the Department; and - f.
+Filing with the SEPA Public Information Center.